 - a.
-The modifications/up-gradations arising out of alteration of existing functionalities/ addition of new functionalities to the already approved TTGEs shall be handled using this regulation. - b.
+The modifications/up-gradations arising out of alteration of existing functionalities/addition of new functionalities to the already approved TTGEs shall be handled using this regulation. - b.
 The changes to approved TTGEs due to obsolescence management requirements shall be handled using this regulation. - c.
-The applicability of the regulations from the full set of regulations of Subpart T2 shall be finalised by carefully reviewing the extent of modification/up-gradation/ changes required in the already approved TTGEs and also the extent of technical documentation available for the TTGE to be modified/up-graded. - d.
-The proposal for identifying the applicable regulations towards modification/upgradation shall be prepared by the TTGE development agency or any other agency identified for modification/up-gradation and final acceptance of the same shall be doneby the TAA responsible for the approval of TTGE type.
-This proposal shall also identify the extent of documentation required for the approval of modification/upgradation of the TTGE. - e.
+Routine maintenance activities such as replacement of any item, dismantling and replacement of damaged items in the test rig during repair, overhaul, calibration etc. complying to the approved BOM of the TTGEs and not affecting approved design / technical specification may be carried out by the TTGE development agency itself without any approval from TAA. - d.
+The applicability of the regulations from the full set of regulations of Subpart T2 shall be finalised by carefully reviewing the extent of modification/up-gradation/ changes required in the already approved TTGEs and also the extent of technical documentation available for the TTGE to be modified/up-graded. - e.
+The proposal for identifying the applicable regulations towards modification/up-gradation shall be prepared by the TTGE development agency or any other agency identified for modification/up-gradation and final acceptance of the same shall be doneby the TAA responsible for the approval of TTGE type.
+This proposal shall also identify the extent of documentation required for the approval of modification/up-gradation of the TTGE. - f.
 Servicing Development Organisations of User Services such as MAG (Avn) /CSDO/ NASDO shall be involved during the modification/up-gradation of TTGEs so as to address the servicing and maintenance aspects.